Should You Roll Over Your 401(k)?

 Consolidation may be a benefit to rolling over into an IRA, especially if you’ve held a few jobs with a few different retirement plans.
 It can be done, but it’s harder to get a clear picture of exactly how your retirement funds are invested if they’re spread across many accounts.
 If you’re not sure how each of your investments stacks up, it’s hard to know how much risk you’re exposed to.

 If you listen to common wisdom about 401ks, you’ll probably hear that you should not take the cash if you’re not at retirement age.
 There’s a reason this is popular advice.
 It’s tempting, and it can feel like a windfall, but most of the time it’s not a good idea.
 There's little to be said in its favor even if you have a real plan for what to do with the money.
 And most people don't.

 If you take a cash distribution from an old 401k and don’t roll it over, you have to pay income tax on the entire amount for the year you took the withdrawal. .
 If you aren't yet 59½, there's an additional 10 percent tax penalty on the full amount.

 Not only will you owe taxes (and maybe penalties, too), but you’re also missing out on any potential earnings that cash may get you.
 There are dozens of online calculators that can show you how much a hypothetical investment can be worth over time.
 Run the numbers yourself, and you can easily see why it could be better to leave that money invested instead of cashing out, especially if you have a decade or more before you retire.

 It's your money

-Whether you have $500 or $50,000 in your 401(k), remember that it's your money.
-You've worked for it, you've earned it, and you're entitled to it -- so don't ignore it.
-Regardless of when you plan to retire, the sooner you take control of your retirement funds, the better off you'll be.
+Whether you have $500 or $50,000 in your 401k, remember that it's your money.
+You've worked for it, you've earned it, and you're entitled to it.
+Regardless of when you plan to retire, the sooner you take control of your retirement funds (whether you roll over or not), the better off you'll be.